Illinois Unclaimed Property Finder Application

 Licensure Application for Businesses

 This application is for businesses acting as or seeking licensure as unclaimed property finders.
-State law requires that any individual who owns more than 10% of stock in an unclaimed property finder business must complete the application and undergo a background check.
+State law requires any individual who owns more than 10% of the stock in an unclaimed property finder business to complete the application and undergo a background check.

 Licensure Application for Individuals